TommasoBag99/QMC/README.md

    ```bash
    ./QMC_run
    ```
-Ensure that the `QMC_input` file is properly configured with the necessary parameters before running the simulation.
-This streamlined process facilitates a quick setup and execution of your QMC simulations.
+Ensure the `QMC_input` file is correctly set up with all required parameters before starting the simulation.
+This efficient setup process allows for a swift and smooth execution of your QMC simulations.